-As a statewide association of service providers, OPRA is a leader in efforts to collaboratively build a statewide service system that meets the needs of our ultimate customers: Ohioans with developmental disabilities.
+OPRA is Ohio's largest statewide trade association representing providers of services to Ohioans with intellectual and developmental disabilities.
 Currently, OPRA's membership consists of more than 150 organizations, both for-profit and not-for-profit, providing services to more than 15,000 Ohioans with developmental disabilities.
 OPRA represents approximately 70% of the state's community-based providers